How Stock Photos Can’t Be Used on Facebook

 Now that you know all about the does and don’t’s of IP holders, copyrighted works, and how to use royalty free photography, we want to give you a list of some stock agencies that will work well for your page.

-Here’s what’s included with a 99club membership:
+Here’s what’s included with a Club Easy membership:

-• All images, vectors and fonts from our 4,000,000 images included
+• All images, vectors, and fonts from a library with over 8,000,000 images included

-High Res Photos, Vectors & Fonts (no Videos)
+High Res Photos, Vectors & Fonts

 • 200 XXL downloads each year (double the downloads of Dollar Photo Club)